Haymarket affair: May Day parade and strikes

 Outraged by this act of police violence, local anarchists quickly printed and distributed fliers calling for a rally the following day at Haymarket Square (also called the Haymarket), which was then a bustling commercial center near the corner of Randolph Street and Desplaines Street.
 Printed in German and English, the fliers stated that the police had murdered the strikers on behalf of business interests and urged workers to seek justice.
-The first fliers contain the words "Workingmen Arm Yourselves and Appear in Full Force!"
+The first fliers contained the words "Workingmen Arm Yourselves and Appear in Full Force!"
 When Spies saw the line, he said he would not speak at the rally unless the words were removed from the flier.
 All but a few hundred fliers were destroyed, and new fliers were printed without the offending words.
 More than 20,000 copies were distributed.